 A Long Journey Home features two stage design elements: a simple platform with removable acrylic poles – and light.
 Nick Davidson, Lighting Designer and Consultant for DIAVOLO, said: “As with all DIAVOLO pieces, the set structure must be extremely versatile, both metaphorically and functionally.
 For The Veterans Project, we used light not only for illumination but also as a physical element when the physical elements were, in fact, not present.”

 Nick installed 16 of our Pica Cube 4C fixtures under the performance platform to provide colored and white uplighting for the action happening above.
 He also worked with Thadeus Reed, Interactives Designer, to modify the Pica Cubes with infrared sensors for a component of the piece where the lights would react to the dancers on the platform.
-The fixtures were wired up to four Pica Portals, which sent data and battery-power down standard Cat5 cable to the lights, and they were controlled via wireless DMX using two Cube Connect Transceivers.
+The fixtures were wired up to four Pica Portals, which sent data and battery-power down standard Cat5 cable to the lights, and they were controlled via wireless DMX.

 One of the key design moments of the performance was an illusion utilizing the acrylic poles on the platform.
 The Pica Cube 4C fixtures were mounted directly under each pole fitting so that they would uplight the vertical poles.
 When all poles were removed from the platform, the Pica Cubes generated tight beams of light through the haze on stage to give the illusion that the poles were still there.